 Petty Theft Insurance for Cuba

-Cuba is a relatively safe country, but petty thefts and crime do occur.
+Cuba is a relatively safe country, but petty theft and crime do occur.
 On occasion, unfortunate travellers have even had items stolen from their luggage at Cuban airports.
-In this regard, it’s imperative to have the right travel insurance to smooth away any bumps along the road.
-In this case Baggage insurance comes in handy as it covers the following:
+Because of this, it’s important to have the right travel insurance to smooth away any bumps along the road.
+Baggage insurance can come in handy when travelling to Cuba, as it covers the following:

 - Loss of currency due to theft or robbery

-– Personal necessities due to baggage delay beyond 12 hours
+- Personal necessities due to a baggage delay beyond 12 hours

-For anything which may not be covered under the Baggage insurance policy, your home insurance might offer coverage as well, so it’s advisable to be well informed on what is and isn’t covered.
 Above all, remember that caution is key to being a smart and savvy traveller.
-Along with Baggage insurance, be prepared with these international travel safety tips,
+Along with Baggage insurance, be prepared with these international travel safety tips.

 Hurricane Insurance for Cuba

 Hurricane season in Cuba is between July and November.
-If you’re planning a trip during these months, it’s important to consider that your trip could be cancelled or interrupted due to a hurricane or tropical storm.
-Travellers who purchase Trip Cancellation/Trip Interruption coverage may qualify for coverage benefits if the policy and trip to the affected area are booked before Global Affairs Canada or Public Health Agency of Canada (PHAC) issue a travel advisory that recommends visitors “Avoid all travel” or “Avoid non-essential travel” to the destination.
+If you’re planning a trip during these months, it’s important to consider that it could be cancelled or interrupted due to a hurricane or tropical storm.
+Travellers who purchase Trip Cancellation & Trip Interruption coverage may be covered if the policy and trip to the affected area are booked before Global Affairs Canada or Public Health Agency of Canada (PHAC) issue a travel advisory that recommends visitors “Avoid all travel” or “Avoid non-essential travel” to the destination.

 For Trip Cancellation, the travel advisory must still be in place at the time of the scheduled departure.
 For Trip Interruption, the travel advisory must be issued after departure and during the scheduled travel dates.
 For more advice, take a look at these helpful travel insurance tips for hurricane season.